 Hello Family and Friends,

 It's that time again.
-We have a Walk to End Alzheimer's on November 21, 2020.
-We won't have our large public walk this year due to COVID.
-Instead we will be walking in our community.
-Because we are all still walking and fundraising for the same thing: a world without Alzheimer's and all other dementia.
-I walk for my Dad who passed away three years ago from Alzheimer's.
+We have a Walk to End Alzheimer's on October 29, 2022.
+We will get out to walk and fundraise for a very important cause: a world without Alzheimer's and all other dementia.
+I walk for my Dad who passed away five years ago from Alzheimer's.
 You were very generous with your donations last year and they were greatly appreciated.
 Will you match that amount this year?
 I hope you do!!
 We're told that Research is getting close to finding a way to slow the progress of this disease.
 We need a CURE.

 Thank you in advance for your contribution and God Bless!